worksm/PyCitySchools_Pandas/README.md

 ### Grades DF View
 ![PCS_Grades_Replace](https://github.com/worksm/School_District_Analysis/blob/58b2b725a09713db5c5c8980d0395a3410b257c1/School_District_Analysis/Resources/PCS_Grades_Replace.png)

 * Scores by school spending, by school size, and school type weren't impacted in any meaningful way.
-When values were formatted to the nearest whole number, there weren't any value changes within the respective dataframes.
+When values were formatted to the nearest whole number, there weren't any value changes within the updated three dataframes.

 ## Summary: